Microservices

 Redis Scalability

 Our Redis database is deployed with cluster mode enabled and has a number of shards with a primary master and replica.
 The replicas are eventually consistent with the data in the primary nodes, and can quickly be relied on if primary nodes are down.
 The client side is topology-aware at all times.
 It knows which node is a newly elected primary and can start re-routing reads/writes when the topology changes.
-Adding a new shard to the cluster and scaling out storage is easy within the click of a few buttons/commands as shown here.
+Adding a new shard to the cluster and scaling out storage is easy within the click of a few buttons/commands as shown here(opens in a new tab or window).

 RPC scalability